 When it comes to replacing your floor, you need to remember that apart from the production of formaldehyde gasses, carpeting has to be replaced every seven years on average.
+More often than not, homeowners replace the carpet because of a mold infestation, but little do they know that hiring themoulddoctor.com.au would do the trick.
 Installing a renewable wood flooring like cork or bamboo might be more expensive initially.
 However, this option can save you a lot of money in the long run.
 What’s more, they will only require refinishing over the years.

 When it comes to budget-friendly green ideas for your bedroom, laminate flooring is a viable option if wood is entirely out of your budget.
 Laminate flooring lasts much longer than wall-to-wall carpeting.
 And unlike carpets and padding, laminate floors do not hold in dirt and pollutants.

 Instead of purchasing a new bedroom set, throw in some creativity with what you already own.
 Decorating your home in an eco-friendly fashion shouldn’t be expensive, especially since you probably have many of the required items already.
 Check for items that you can repurpose, keeping an eye out for those that you love.